 The color of the brush.
 See Selector de Color.

-Press S on any part of the image to sample that color and set it as the brush color.
+Press Shift-X on any part of the image to sample that color and set it as the brush color.
 Hold Ctrl while painting to temporally paint with the secondary color.

 - Swap Colors (cycle icon) X

 Use the same brush color across all brushes.

 Note that Vertex Paint works in sRGB space, and the RGB representation of the same colors will be different between the paint tools and the materials that are in linear space.

 A gradient can be used as a color source.

 The Complemento de Rampa de Color to define the gradient colors.